When to Search Full Text Resources

 Never hesitate to Ask a Librarian for advice.

-What's the difference between keywords and subject terms?
+What's the difference between keywords and subject words?

-An item is described using subject terms when a human employee evaluates the book or article and describes it using a set of provided subject words.
-This human intervention means subject words are valuable and powerful.
-Not all words are subject terms.
-Each catalog/database/resource has its own set of subject terms, although they often share similarities.
-Once you discover the relevant subject terms in the library catalog, those terms will often translate to other databases.
+A human has read the book or article and described it using a set of subject words.
+Not all words ore subject words.
+Each catalog/database/resource has its own, although they often are very similar.
+The subject words used in the library catalog for your topic will often translate to other databases.

 keywords = more hits & sometimes worse

 A keyword is very loose.
 It means the word appears anywhere--title, author, notes, description, publisher, etc., or in the full text when that is available.

 Tips on Interpreting Search Results

 Once you have search results from a library catalog or database, how do you decide what would be useful to you?